 This method is not ideal however it is better than nothing, if you do not have any gadgets this is something you can do to get a little extra time out of your bottle.
 An actual wine fridge is a better option than a standard kitchen fridge as a kitchen fridge is usually a little too cold for what is ideal.

-This is a gas-based system that allows you to purge the air from the top of the bottle with a non-toxic gas (nitrogen, carbon dioxide and argon) that is heavier than air.
-This creates a barrier to float above and blanket the liquid level to prevent contact with oxygen.
-These can be bought on eBay or Dan Murphys and will set you back around $30 a can.
-It can be used 120 around 120 times.
+This is a gas-based system that allows you to purge the air from the top of the bottle with argon gas that is heavier than air.
+This creates a barrier to float above and blanket the liquid to prevent contact with oxygen.
+These can be bought on eBay or Dan Murphys and will set you back around $35 a can.
+It can be used around 150 times.
+We also distribute this product and it can be purchased here.